rhomobile/rhomobile-docs/eb/en/edge/api/Application.md

 ####Type
 <span class='text-info'>STRING</span> <span class='label'>Read Only</span>
 ####Description

-<p>Path to folder where the database blob files are stored.
+Path to folder where the database blob files are stored.
 Blobs are usually images or binary files.
 In the ORM Model you would specify that the attribute is of type blob Ex.
-When capturing an image, the actual file is saved in the databaseBlobFolder.</p>
+When capturing an image, the actual file is saved in the databaseBlobFolder.
 ####Access